`

 A wand will slowly rise when held in your hand, or will suddenly leap into the air.
 Can also be used in your magic act.
 Impress your friends and family with this great magic illusion.

-I can’t remember when the package finally came but I can remember when I started to read the instructions on how the miracles I just purchased worked.
-It wasn’t Magic, it wasn’t something special, it was just stupid tricks.
-I couldn’t believe that what I read in the catalog could even be the same thing as what I held in my hands.
+I couldn’t believe that what I read in the catalog could even be the same thing as what I now held in my hands.
 There had to be something wrong, they must have sent me the wrong package, I was supposed to get the package with the Magic.

 I was just a kid and this was not what I was expecting, I was so hurt I even complained to my Mother!
 She called the company to complain and I’ve sure they were used to getting calls from disappointed kids mothers because she told me that they couldn’t take back any of the trick because I now knew the secrets of the tricks and it wouldn’t be fair.